-The Company's Audit and Supervisory Committee holds its meeting once a month as a general rule.
 The Audit and Supervisory Committee specifically discusses, among other things, audit policies and procedures, allocation of duties and planning, appropriateness of resolutions of the Board of Directors regarding the systems to ensure the appropriateness of business operations and the status of operation, appropriateness of the accounting auditor's audit procedures and results.
-In the current fiscal year, the committee conducted audits with "status of improvement and operation of internal control of the Group" and "commitment to structural reforms toward realizing the Group's philosophy and "Move Up 2027" as priority audit items.
-In conducting audits, the committee receives reports on an audit plan of the Audit Department, which is the internal audit division, and results, and works for effective and efficient audits in cooperation with the department.
-In addition, each Audit and Supervisory Committee member evaluates the effectiveness of audit activities, and reflects the results in an audit plan for the next fiscal year.
-As for the appointment, etc. and remuneration, etc. of directors (excluding directors who are Audit and Supervisory Committee members), the Audit and Supervisory Committee shares details of deliberations of the Personnel Deliberation Committee and the Remuneration Deliberation Committee, and forms an opinion.
+In the fiscal year ended March 31, 2025, the committee conducted audits with "group governance" and "progress of structural reforms toward realizing the Group's philosophy and 'Move Up' 2027" as priority audit items.

 In accordance with the policies established by the Audit and Supervisory Committee, each Audit and Supervisory Committee member attended meetings of the Board of Directors and other important meetings, received reports from the directors, employees and others on the performance of their duties, reviewed documents related to important decisions, investigated the status of business and assets at the head office and major business offices, received reports from the accounting auditor on the performance on their duties, discussed key audit matters (KAM) with the accounting auditor, and conducted regular exchange of views, etc. with representative directors and outside directors.
 Particularly, full-time members of the Audit and Supervisory Committee strove to strengthen audit and supervisory functions of the Audit and Supervisory Committee by attending meetings of the Sustainability Strategy Committee, etc., collecting information from the executive division, and other means.
 The Audit and Supervisory Committee members also communicated and exchanged information with directors and corporate auditors of Group companies, and received business report from Group companies as necessary.
 Status of the meetings of the Audit and Supervisory Committee are disclosed on the Company's website.

-As for internal audits, approximately 90 dedicated staff are assigned to the Audit Department of the head office and the Audit Division of Tokyo Metropolitan Area Headquarters • Tohoku Area Headquarters, which evaluate and make proposals on the business execution and risk control as well as management of measures to realize the Group Management Vision "Move Up 2027" from the viewpoint of effectiveness, efficiency, legitimacy and validity, and audit the head office, branch offices and operational sites.
+As for internal audits, approximately 90 dedicated staff are assigned to the Audit Department of the head office and the Audit Division of Tokyo Metropolitan Area Headquarters • Tohoku Area Headquarters, which evaluate and make proposals on the business execution and risk control as well as management of measures to realize the Group Management Vision "To the Next Stage" 2034 from the viewpoint of effectiveness, efficiency, legitimacy and validity, and audit the head office, branch offices and operational sites.
 We provide advice and recommendation for points that need to be improved as necessary, and also request reports on the status of improvement thereafter.

-Each group company is audited by its own internal audit staff as well as the Company on a regular basis.
+In addition to each group company getting audited by its own internal audit staff, audits by the Company are also performed on a regular basis.